LocationHumpolec, Czech Republic

 Project TeamLuděk Rýzner, Jiří Vincenc, Radek Kubát

-From the architect.
+Text description provided by the architects.
 Másílko originated as a water reservoir at the beginning of the last century.
 It served for supplying the industrial objects in Humpolec, subsequently, as fire reservoir.
 In 1999 the water area with linking up land was purchased to private ownership and cultivated as a pond.

 The garden house is situated at the northern dam of the pond.
 It is a seasonal object that serves as background for the visitors.